Updated PCORI Released

 Congress has reached a deal on the “No Surprises Act” which addresses surprise billing.
 In this version, patients “are only required to pay the in-network cost-sharing amount for out-of-network providers at in-network facilities and for out-of-network care provided at in-network facilities without the patient’s informed consent.

 This latest bill eliminated a “benchmark payment” for claims under a certain amount and opens up a 20-day negotiation period for the providers and payers to settle out-of-network claims.
 If unable to reach an agreement, then an arbitration process will begin.
 This is a shift from previous versions of the bill that were arbitration-only.
+The text of the drafted bill is available here.

 Source: SPBA